 - Learn your skin type

-One of the simplest and best ways to start your skin care routine is to figure out your skin type, and then target your skin care concerns from there, and buying the products that you think will work for the skin.
-There are various digital skin type tests that can easily be googled on the internet for the budget-friendly consumers, while others can visit estheticians to get skin tests done.
+One of the simplest and best ways to start your skin care routine is to figure out your skin type, and then target your skincare concerns from there, and buying the products that you think will work for the skin.
+There are various digital skin type tests that can easily be googled on the internet for budget-friendly consumers, while others can visit estheticians to get skin tests done.
 Your skin can be dehydrated, acne-prone, oily, normal/combination etc.

 - Moisturize your skin (face and body) while still damp.

 Applying oils and creams to your damp skin immediately after cleansing the face or after a shower will increase the levels of moisture absorption from the skin, and helps the skin stay moisturized for longer.
-For example, applying this Cinnabar Green lotion right after the shower will help keep the body moisturized for longer.
+For example, applying this Cinnabar Geranium lotion right after the shower will help keep the body moisturized for longer.

 - Leave scrubs for the rest of the body, avoid the face.

 The skincare world is going crazy about exfoliation.
 There are two ways to exfoliate the skin: physically and chemically.
-For the longest time, most people were only aware about skin scrubs for the face and body, which are physical scrubs i.e. products that contain microgranules that will physically scrub the skin and essentially take off the dead skin.
+For the longest time, most people were only aware of skin scrubs for the face and body, which are physical scrubs i.e. products that contain micro granules that will physically scrub the skin and essentially take off the dead skin.
 Well, as far as skincare is concerned, scrubs should ONLY be used below the neckline, as they can cause microtears on the face and leave unwanted blemishes.

 - Implement the 60-second rule when cleansing the face